CFS and Spirituality follows on from Full List of Articles on Living With M.E..

 Inner child work is mentioned in many books.
 My book recommendation for inner child work is a book by John Bradshaw.

 When living with very severe CFS, I relied a lot on the excellent tapes of Gill Edwards.
-These can be found at

 These guided inner journeys were amazing for allowing me to access my own inner wisdom.